 Well Count and Acreage Summary.
-The following table shows as of December 31, 2012, the gross and net producing wells and acres for the BROG interests.
+The following table shows as of December 31, 2015, the gross and net producing wells and acres for the BROG interests on the Waddell Ranch.
 The net wells and acres are determined by multiplying the gross wells or acres by the BROG interests owner's working interest in the wells or acres.
 Similar information is not available for the Riverhill Energy interests.
 There is no undeveloped acreage on the Waddell Ranch properties.